 We help businesses implement AI automation that actually works.
 Custom solutions, not cookie-cutter templates.

-Before moving to any AI tooling, pull two weeks of calendar data for your product team and categorize it: synthesis, documentation, reporting, actual product work.
-If synthesis and documentation represent more than 30% of time, the ceiling is real and the investment calculus is worth running.
+Before moving to any AI tooling, pull two weeks of calendar data for your product team and categorize it into synthesis, documentation, reporting, and actual product work.
+If synthesis and documentation represent a meaningful share of time, often around a third or more, the ceiling is probably real enough to justify a proper tool or build review.

-Tier 1, Start here: User feedback synthesis using an existing tool such as Dovetail, Notion AI, or a direct API integration with Claude or GPT.
+Tier 1, start here: user feedback synthesis using an existing tool such as Dovetail, Notion AI, or a direct API integration with a general-purpose model.
 Pick one feedback source, one output format, run it for 60 days, and measure time saved.
-Track whether output quality is good enough to use as-is or requires more correction than it saves.

-Tier 2, If Tier 1 shows value: Add sprint report automation.
-Connect your project management tool (Jira, Linear) to an AI drafting layer.
-This requires light integration work but is within reach of most technical teams without external help.
+Tier 2, if Tier 1 shows value: add sprint-report automation.
+Connect your project-management tool to an AI drafting layer.
+This requires light integration work but is within reach of most technical teams.

 FAQ: AI for Product Teams